islamElbadawy/link-dev/README.md

 ## Notes

+- I have created two models to describe the structure of data for things-we-do section inside models folder.
 - Banner bruch line behind the main title of banner I used one as svg and it made the page load slowly so I removed it but is it's availabe I can replace it.
 - I made some components to be used in other modules keeping in mind project scalability such as News-card-item, and news-categories components.
 - The performance is heavily affected by slick carouseljs but I don't know what is the best option for now